News from 2005

 The DCMI Usage Board will meet in Madrid on 9-10 September 2005, prior to the DC-2005 conference.
 For more information, please contact the Chair, Tom Baker.

 The organising committee for DC-2005, to take place 12-15 September 2005 in Legans (Madrid), has published an updated agenda for the conference and workshop.
+Go to the registration page to book your place for this event!

 A new version of Using Dublin Core, the official user guide to Dublin Core™ metadata, is now available.
 The updated version includes guidance for new terms approved by the Usage Board, as well as new sections on the DCMI Abstract Model and references to newly recommended documentation available for implementers.

 The DCMI Usage Board is pleased to announce the creation of several new terms -- an encoding scheme for National Library of Medicine Classification; Instructional Method; and three elements related to the method, policy, and periodicity of collection accrual (see the Usage Board decisions page).
+The Usage Board will meet next on 9-10 September 2005, before DC-2005 in Madrid.
+Please contact Thomas Baker for further information.

 The DCMI Directorate is pleased to announce that after the Public Comment period that ended in May 2005, the document Element Refinement in Dublin Core™ Metadata that describes the concept and appropriate use of element refinement as used in Dublin Core™ metadata, is now published as a DCMI Recommended Resource.